brennansk1/greta-ai-data-analysis/GRETA_CLI_ARCHITECTURE.md

 - **Programming Language**: Python 3.8+ for alignment with the Greta Core Engine and access to scientific computing libraries.
 - **CLI Framework**: Typer, chosen for its modern Pythonic approach, type hint integration, and built-in features like auto-completion and help generation, ideal for professional users.
 - **Configuration Format**: YAML (via PyYAML library) for human-readable, structured configuration files.
-- **Output Formats**: JSON for machine-readable results; Markdown/HTML for reports.
+- **Output Formats**: JSON for machine-readable results; Markdown/HTML/PDF for enhanced reports with visualizations.
 - **Packaging and Distribution**: setuptools for creating a pip-installable package, enabling easy distribution and installation.
-- **Core Dependency**: Greta Core Engine (internal), utilizing Pandas, SciPy, and DEAP for data processing and genetic algorithms.
+- **Core Dependency**: Greta Core Engine (internal), utilizing Pandas, SciPy, DEAP, Dask, and ReportLab for advanced data processing, genetic algorithms, and report generation.
+- **Logging Framework**: Python's built-in logging module with file handlers and structured logging for comprehensive monitoring.

 ## Design Principles